faulknerpearce/blockchain/README.md

 # Blockchain Projects

-This repository contains a variety of scripts demonstrating blockchain and cryptography used in cryptocurrency for educational and demonstration purposes.
+variety of blockchain and cryptography scripts intended for educational and demonstration purposes.
+These projects illustrate foundational concepts in cryptocurrency, secure digital signatures, and data integrity verification.

-# Contents
+## Contents

 ### Asymmetric Cryptography
 Scripts demonstrating the principles of asymmetric cryptography, including key pair generation, encryption, and verifcation.